Filter by Suburb

 Il Barocco

 It’s a quality over quantity affair at Il Barocco, it’s long been a favourite dining spot for buffet lovers for obvious reasons.
 After all, this is a 5-star luxury property we’re talking about!
-The team uses only the very best, locally sourced seafood and the aim of the game is to create a fresh, diverse-looking buffet — which they nail.
+The team uses only the very best, locally sourced seafood and the aim of the game is to create a fresh, diverse-looking buffet, which they nail.
 Besides exceptional seafood, there are hot and cold meats, vegetarian dishes and the prettiest dessert section.
 Treat yourself to the most luxe buffet setting on the Coast.
-Open for breakfast and dinner daily.
+Open for breakfast daily, with Seafood buffet dinner on Saturday nights.

 Where: Imperial Hotel Gold Coast, 94 Sea World Drive, Main Beach